 Bethesda Workshops is sensitive to the spiritual wounding many addicts and partners have experienced, and we specialize in attending to that pain.
 We gently invite participants into a personal relationship with a loving God.
 We don’t get sidetracked by controversies about religious tenets or practices.

 All are welcome at Bethesda Workshops regardless of their religious beliefs or lack thereof.
 Participants of Jewish faith, Muslim faith, other faiths, and those without any specific faith affiliation have found a Healing Workshop to be a welcoming, comfortable environment.

 What We Offer

-Our primary focus is offering clinical intensive workshops for male sex addicts, partners of sex addicts, couples affected by sexual addiction, and teen females who are acting out sexually (along with their parents).
+Our primary focus is offering clinical intensive workshops for male sex addicts, female sex addicts, partners of sex addicts, couples affected by sexual addiction, and teens (gender specific for males and females) who are acting out sexually (accompanied by their parents).